chrispyl/Publication_code/sys-gen/README.md

 ## Usage <a name="Usage"></a>

-Go to the project folder in the dcommand line and type
+Go to the project folder in the command line and type

     lein uberjar